Kristina Mladenovic: 2020–2021: Two major titles, back to world No. 1 in doubles

-2022: Australian Open mixed doubles and fourth French Open titles
+2022: Australian mixed doubles and French Open titles

 Mladenovic, partnering Ivan Dodig, won the mixed doubles event at the Australian Open.
 It was her second career mixed-doubles title at this major having been crowned champion in 2014 with Daniel Nestor, and her eighth Grand Slam title overall.

 At the French Open, she reached the final as a wildcard pair with compatriot Caroline Garcia, and won her fourth French Open title defeating Jessica Pegula and Coco Gauff.

 She teamed up with Kateřina Siniaková at the Jasmin Open to win her 28th doubles title in October.

 Partnering Yanina Wickmayer, she defeated Asia Muhammad and Sabrina Santamaria to win the doubles title at the Korea Open.

-2023-2024: French Open wildcards & out of top 250 in singles, US Open finalist in doubles
+2023–2025: French Open wildcards in singles, US Open finalist in doubles

 She received wildcards for the singles main draw at the 2023 French Open, and the 2024 French Open.

 Partnering Zhang Shuai, she reached her third final in Flushing Meadows at the 2024 US Open defeating en route second seeds Hsieh Su-wei and Elise Mertens in the first round.
 They lost to Lyudmyla Kichenok and Jelena Ostapenko.

-Playing with Veronika Erjavec, Mladenovic won the doubles title at the 2024 WTA 125 Cali Open, defeating Tara Würth and Katarina Zavatska in the final.
+Playing with Veronika Erjavec, Mladenovic won the doubles title at the WTA 125 2024 Cali Open, defeating Tara Würth and Katarina Zavatska in the final.

+2026: Wimbledon champion

+At the 2026 Wimbledon Championships, Mladenovic won her first doubles title at this event with Guo Hanyu, having reached the final in 2014, upsetting second seeds Gabriela Dabrowski and Luisa Stefani.
+It was Mladenovic's tenth Grand Slam title.